classgraph/classgraph/classgraph-vfs/README.md

 `getNioPath()` and `getModuleReference()`, each returning null where the underlying storage has no such name -- a module of the running JDK has no file, and a jarfile downloaded into RAM has no path.

+A directory or jarfile is opened once however it is named, so the same root comes back for a plain path, for the `file:` or `jar:` URL of the same thing, for a path that reaches it through a symlink, and, on Windows, for a path written with backslashes rather than forward slashes, or one that names a directory by its 8.3 short name.
+A root names itself at the canonical path, so `getPath()` is not always the path you opened it by.

 ## What owns what

 The `Vfs` owns everything opened through it: the file handles, the memory mappings, and the